EmmaRamirez/emmaramirez.me/src/articles/2024/hegel-web-design.md

 ---
-title: "Hegel & Web Design"
+title: 'Hegel & Web Design'
 date: 2024-12-01
 tags: [philosophy, design]
-description: "As much as web design is a visual medium both restrained and bolstered by technological innovations, I find that it cycles in the same way art movements do."
+description: 'As much as web design is a visual medium both restrained and bolstered by technological innovations, I find that it cycles in the same way art movements do.'
 ---

 As much as web design is a visual medium both restrained and bolstered by technological innovations, I find that it cycles in the same way art movements do.
 German philosopher Friedrich Hegel split up history into three moments: the thesis, the antithesis, and the synthesis.